ami-team/AMITwigJS/README.md

 AMI-TWIG.js
 ===========

-[AMI-TWIG.js](http://www.cern.ch/ami/twig/) is a JavaScript implementation of the [SensioLabs's TWIG template engine](http://twig.sensiolabs.org/) for NodeJS and browsers.
+[AMI-TWIG.js](http://www.cern.ch/ami/twig/) is a JavaScript implementation for NodeJS and browsers of the [SensioLabs's TWIG template engine](http://twig.sensiolabs.org/).

 Getting started